develobrix/concourse-blame/README.md

-# concourse-blame
+# 👉😥👈 concourse-blame

-concourse-blame will continuously watch your concourse jobs and play a sound notification depending on the current status.
+This tool will continuously watch your [Concourse](https://github.com/concourse/concourse) jobs and play a sound notification depending on the current status.

+⚠ Windows only, unfortunately.

 ## Requirements